furqank123/CharlesRealTimeBot/README.md

 This bot was designed to complete a set of specific routines through Slack.
 At its core the bot itself interacts with the user(s) whilst listening to anything that may cause a trigger, this is achieved by utilizing WebSocket & Slack Real Time Messaging APIs.
-These two are bundled in a very neat fashion in a library called [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client).
+These two are bundled in a very neat fashion in a library called [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client) alongside most of the slack APIs.
 This library also handles concurrency internally using lightweight concurrency libraries, async is being used in our project which is built on top of Celluloid::IO.